Doubts Chapter 44

 Sunday, December 12, 1982

 After church, I called up Dave to see if he would go with me to a fireside tonight.
 He said he was going to stay home and write Christmas cards.
 I ended up going with Jeff and Rose.
 When I got there, Jace asked me if I wanted to go to a dance with him next week.
 I wanted to tell him that I had gotten engaged, but I didn’t since I didn’t have a ring.
-Instead, I thanked him for the offer and told him I usually work on the weekends, which is true.
+Instead, I thanked him for the offer and said I usually work on weekends, which is true.

 Friday, December 17, 1982

 Dave asked if I have been asked out on dates lately.
 I told him I have.
 Then he asked me if I was telling people that we were engaged.
-I told him I felt silly saying anything about it since I didn’t have a ring.
+I told him I felt dumb saying anything about it since I didn’t have a ring.
 Instead, I just turn down the offers I get.
-When Dave heard this, he said, “We better go get you a ring.”
+When Dave heard this, he said, “We’d better go get you a ring.”

 Saturday, December 18, 1982

-Dave came over this morning and we went looking at wedding bands again.
-This time we found a set that we both liked.
-Now we are officially engaged!
+Dave came over this morning, and we went looking at wedding rings again.
+This time, we found a set that we both liked.

-When Jace came over to get the book, Rose and Jeff were here.
-When Jeff left, Jace was still here, so Rose sat up with us because she didn’t think it was appropriate that Jace was here now that I am engaged.
 While Rose was sitting up with us, she fell asleep.
 Once Rose was asleep, Jace said, “You know I was hoping you would still be here when I got back from my mission, but I also knew it wouldn’t be fair of me to ask you to wait such a long time.”
 As Jace left, he said, “I wish you would wait for me.
 But since it’s not to be, I’ll wish you the best of luck in life at whatever you do.”
-I thanked Jace and went to bed because, by now, I was exhausted
+I thanked him and wished him the best of luck in his life as well.
+By now, I was exhausted, so I went straight to bed.

 Sunday, December 19, 1982

-When we got to my place and Dave was about to go home, Rose told him that Jace had been over late last night.
-I couldn’t believe she had just done this to me.
+When we got to my place, and Dave was about to go home, Rose told him that Jace had been over late last night.
+I couldn’t believe she had just done this to me!
 It’s as if she wanted us to get into a fight.
 Dave and I went to his car to talk because now I had some explaining to do.

 Before I went to bed, I wanted to tell Rose I didn’t think it was nice of her to tell Dave that Jace had been here.
-But I didn’t since the damage was already done.
-Instead, I went to bed without saying anything to her.
+I was so mad at her, and I was afraid I was going to explode.

 Wednesday, December 22, 1982

-Before I went to work today, I went over to see how Mom was doing because she had called to tell me that she was sad.
+Before I went to work today, I stopped by to see how Mom was doing, since she had called to say she was sad.
 When I got to her place, she started to cry.
 She said she was upset because I was getting married and she didn’t like it here.
-She also said a lot of other things about how she felt about me getting married.
 I didn’t know what to tell her.
-It’s as if she doesn’t want me to get married and she was giving me a guilt trip over it.
-I told her I was still going to be here for a while, and I would help her paint her kitchen any color she wanted so this place would feel more like hers.

-I don’t know why I felt so responsible for her happiness.
-I learned later in therapy it was because I am the caretaker in our relationship, and when you are abused, you often want to please the abuser because you hope the abuse will stop.
+I learned years later in therapy that it was because I am the caretaker in our relationship, and when you are abused, you often want to please the abuser because you hope the abuse will stop.

 Friday, December 24, 1982